trust-mfn-berlin/animals-as-objects/vault/theme.microbial-worlds.md

 <figcaption>

-_A scientific ‘conversazione’ on microscopy held at Apothecaries' Hall on April 11th, 1855, Engraving from_ The Illustrated London News, _28 April 1855.[^1] – JPG fehlt im vault!_
+_A scientific ‘conversazione’ on microscopy held at Apothecaries' Hall on April 11th, 1855, Engraving from_ The Illustrated London News, _28 April 1855.[^1]_

 </figcaption>